reviewboard/reviewboard/docs/manual/users/review-requests/overview.rst

 review request to all of the chosen reviewers.

-When any changes are made to a published review request, including uploading a new revision of the diff or making changes to any of the fields, a new draft will be created.
-The changes will not be visible to anyone until that draft is published.
+When any changes are made to a published review request, including uploading a new revision of the diff, updating, deleting, and uploading file attachments, or making changes to any of the fields, a new draft will be created.
+The changes will not be visible to anyone until the draft is :ref:`published <publishing-review-request-updates>`.